liquidvisual/macks-0315/src/pages/contact.md

 ---
-layout: internal/contact
+layout: internal/blog
-title: Contact
+title: Blog
-permalink: /contact/
+permalink: /blog/
 ---

 <!--- This child document initializes the page in Jekyll. -->